TheLakeMan/Hyperion/README.md

 ## Contributing

-Contributions to TinyAI are welcome!
+Contributions to Hyperion are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## License

-TinyAI is licensed under the MIT License.
+Hyperion is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.